keylimesoda/MaddenAmp/readme.txt

 3. FEATURES
 ===========
-* (NEW) Added better exception handling if player,coach or team is loaded with unexpected values
+* (NEW) Regular season schedule editing.
+(Will add postseason later)

-* (NEW) Installer does a primitive check to ensure correct .net framework is installed
+* (NEW) Added additional filters to Global player editor

-* (NEW) Team editing
+* Team editing

-* (NEW) Export to CSV for players
+* Export to CSV for players

-* (NEW) Moved Depth Chart to Tools Menu
+* Moved Depth Chart to Tools Menu

-* (NEW) Fixed salary cap editing (It takes effect now, however there is still a salary cap bug when editing player salaries)
+* Fixed salary cap editing (It takes effect now, however there is still a salary cap bug when editing player salaries)

-* (NEW) Set User Controlled Teams in Franchise
+*  Set User Controlled Teams in Franchise

 *  Thanks to zentrarium we now have the ability to set team Captains!!!
 Available in the Franchise menu option when loading a franchise file.